jhardin7612/machine_failure_prediction/README.md

 ## Hypothesis Testing

 After reviewing the graphs, I decided to head directly into my hypothesis testing.
+First I wanted to look to see if both

 Null Hypothesis: